-This draft plan outlines our intentions to build on these successes by:
+This plan outlines our intentions to build on these successes by:

-- introducing Motu Move in 2026, which provides passengers with an easy way to pay for public transport across Aotearoa - transitioning to a fully electric bus fleet in Dunedin and Queenstown - increasing bus frequencies in Queenstown - · supporting non-profit 'community transport' services to increase access to essential services in our rural communities.
+- introducing Motu Move in 2026, which provides passengers with an easy way to pay for public transport across Aotearoa - transitioning to a fully electric bus fleet in Dunedin and Queenstown - increasing bus frequencies in Queenstown - supporting non-profit 'community transport' services to increase access to essential services in our rural communities.

 While we have ambitious goals for the future, we must also adapt to changes in our operating environment.
-The Government Policy Statement on land transport (2024-2034) requires us to recover more costs through private revenue, such as bus fares, and shifts in government funding priorities also impact public transport co-investment.
+The Government Policy Statement on land transport (2024- 2034) requires us to recover more costs through private revenue, such as bus fares, and shifts in government funding priorities also impact public transport co-investment.

 Despite these challenges, we have an opportunity to look ahead with optimism and build on Otago's positive public transport trends.
-We remain committed to keeping services accessible and affordable.
+We remain committed to keeping services accessible and affordable and delivering public transport that supports a well-connected, vibrant, and resilient region.